Who was Arius and why is he important?

 “Once we stopped looking at him from Athanasius’ perspective, we shall have a fairer picture of his strength.”
 (RW, 12-13)

-For example, Arius is often accused of introducing a ‘new’ teaching that the Son is subordinate to the Father.
-However, in Logos-Theology, which was ‘orthodoxy’ when the Arian Controversy began, the Logos is subordinate to the supreme Being.
+Arius is often accused of introducing a ‘new’ teaching that the Son is subordinate to the Father.
+That accusation results from a lack of understanding of his context.
+In Logos-Theology, which was ‘orthodoxy’ when the Arian Controversy began, the Logos is subordinate to the supreme Being.
 Therefore, when Arius wrote, all Christians regarded the Son to be subordinate to the Father:

 “There is no theologian in the Eastern or the Western Church before the outbreak of the Arian Controversy, who does not in some sense regard the Son as subordinate to the Father.”
 (RH, 63)